2 Understanding Data in Accounting

 The principle is straightforward.
 The quality of every analytical output is constrained by the quality of the data that feeds it.
 Researchers in information systems have formalized this idea by studying data quality as a measurable property of datasets, with dimensions that can be assessed, monitored, and improved (Wang and Strong, 1996).
 For accountants, data quality is not an abstract concern.
 It is a professional responsibility.
 Auditing standards require auditors to evaluate the reliability of data used in analytical procedures.
 Management accountants who present cost analyses to executives are implicitly vouching for the integrity of the numbers.
 Financial reporting analysts who prepare disclosures from database extracts must ensure that the underlying data supports the figures reported.
 Understanding what data quality means, how to assess it, and what problems to look for is therefore a prerequisite for everything else in this textbook.

-2.4 Data Types in Accounting
+2.2 Data Types in Accounting

 Before you can evaluate the quality of a dataset, you need to understand the types of data it contains.
 Accounting data takes many forms, and the appropriate way to store, analyze, and interpret a piece of data depends on what type it is.
 Two classification schemes are particularly useful for accounting analytics: the distinction between quantitative and qualitative data, and the distinction between structured and unstructured data.

-2.4.1 Quantitative and Qualitative Data
+2.2.1 Quantitative and Qualitative Data

 Quantitative data consists of values that represent measurements or counts and that can be meaningfully subjected to arithmetic operations.
 In accounting, the most familiar quantitative data includes transaction amounts (debits, credits, invoice totals, payment amounts), quantities (units produced, units sold, units in inventory), and calculated values (ratios, percentages, variances).
 Quantitative data can be further divided into continuous data, which can take any value within a range (such as a transaction amount of $1,247.83), and discrete data, which takes only specific values (such as the number of journal entries posted in a given month).

 Qualitative data consists of values that represent categories, labels, or descriptions rather than measurements.
-In accounting, qualitative data includes account names, customer names, vendor classifications, transaction descriptions, product categories, and status codes such as “paid” or “outstanding.”
+In accounting, qualitative data includes account names, customer names, vendor classifications, transaction descriptions, product categories, and status codes such as “Closed” or “Open.”
 Qualitative data can be nominal, meaning the categories have no natural order (such as the names of cost centers), or ordinal, meaning the categories have a meaningful sequence (such as a credit rating scale from AAA to D).

 The distinction matters because it determines which analytical techniques are appropriate.
 You can calculate an average transaction amount, but you cannot calculate an average account name.
 You can count the number of transactions in each product category, but the category labels themselves are not quantities.
 Many data quality problems arise when qualitative data is treated as quantitative or when quantitative data is stored in a format that prevents arithmetic operations.
 A common example is a transaction amount stored as text rather than as a number because the original data source included a currency symbol or a comma in the value.
 The number looks correct to a human reader, but Excel and SQL cannot perform calculations on it until the formatting is corrected.

-2.4.2 Structured and Unstructured Data
+2.2.2 Structured and Unstructured Data

 A second important distinction is between structured and unstructured data.
 Structured data is organized into a predefined format, typically rows and columns in a table, where each column has a defined data type and each row represents a single observation or transaction.
-All three datasets used in this textbook contain structured data.
-The Northwind Orders table, for example, has columns for OrderID, CustomerID, OrderDate, and Freight, and each row represents one customer order.
+The Charles River dataset used in this textbook contains structured data throughout its 77 tables.
+The SalesOrder table, for example, has columns for SalesOrderID, CustomerID, OrderDate, RequestedDeliveryDate, and Status, and each row represents one customer order.
 Structured data is the primary input for the analytical techniques covered in this book, including PivotTables in Excel, SQL queries, and Power BI data models.

 Unstructured data lacks a predefined tabular format.
 In accounting, unstructured data includes the text of contracts, the narrative sections of annual reports, email correspondence between auditors and clients, scanned images of invoices, and the notes that accountants attach to journal entries.
 Unstructured data often contains valuable information, but extracting that information requires different tools and techniques than those used for structured data.
 Natural language processing, a branch of artificial intelligence, is increasingly used to analyze unstructured accounting documents such as lease agreements and regulatory filings (Fisher, Garnsey, and Hughes, 2016).
 Chapter 20 discusses these emerging technologies in more detail.